pconde705/ShoutOuts/README.md

 </p>

 <p align="center">
-  Welcome to WellSpring, a Kickstarter inspired single-page application with a React/Redux frontend and Ruby on Rails backend.
+  Welcome to ShoutOuts, a web application with a jQuery/Bootstrap frontend and Ruby on Rails backend.
 </p>

 ## Table of Contents